-It is important to keep in mind that some youth with experience in foster care and/or juvenile justice systems can face a number of social-emotional challenges that can impede their ability to manage the demands/expectations of the workplace.
+It is important to keep in mind that some foster youth can face a number of social-emotional challenges that can impede their ability to manage the demands/expectations of the workplace.
 For some young people, achieving "job readiness" will take time, experimentation, and multiple attempts.
 If a young person experiences a setback, it can and should be used as a learning opportunity.
 Losing a job or not completing a program is a natural part of the process, and best to learn these lessons while they are young and have the support of Fair Futures!
 While we never want to set a young person up for failure, an unsuccessful attempt in many ways can be a good learning experience, as long as the Coach is there to help support them, reflect on the experience, and connect them to the next opportunity.